cllorens/HomeAssistant_irrigation_mqtt_schedule/README.md

 Create irrigation schedules in json format in different mqtt topics. when you click publish in the webpage it send a mqtt publish through the websocket api.

+This is a previous and unfinished version, were irrigation folder is placed in config/www and use the homessistant api to comunicate with the m5stack throug mqtt.

 to lisen to the mqtt messages it use a automation yaml that must be included in the packes folder:

 ``` yaml